DeadKennedyx/SneakySnicker/README.md

 C Script to encrypt and decrypt binary files using AES-128

+#### Appreciation
+If you clone the repo don't forget to give a little star!

 #### Usage
 File should be where the script is running.